xmindltd/xmind-sdk-js/README.md

 ## Marker flags

-We provides a instance of `Marker` that includes all the markers. such as below:
+We provides an instance of `Marker` that includes all the markers. such as below:

 * **.priority(name: `string`)** - the priority markers